1999 – Present

 Below are links to all the “historical earlier work” art exhibits that we have placed within this website so that you may view selections from David’s entire painting career.

-These are NON-BIDDING Legacy Exhibition galleries, NOT ‘for sale’ galleries because they contain an undistinguished mix of both collected and uncollected works.
-They simply exhibit online many score’s of David Seacord’s past masterful creations, i.e., his artistic legacy.
+These are NON-BIDDING Legacy Galleries.
+They are NOT ‘for sale’ galleries because they contain an undistinguished mix of both collected and uncollected works.
+They simply exhibit online many of David Seacord’s past creations, i.e., his artistic legacy.

 We sincerely hope you enjoy viewing them.